GoncaloPascoal/asma-proj2/README.md

-# Natural Selection Simulation
+# Evolution through Natural Selection
-*Analysis of the Characteristics of an Evolving Population, following a Natural Selection approach*
+*Simulating and Analyzing the Evolution of a Population Using Genetic Concepts*

 Second project of the **Agents and Multi-Agent Systems** curricular unit.